priyatna05/construction-project-manager/README.md

 11. Run `npm run dev`

 > NOTE: [Laravel Sail](https://laravel.com/docs/10.x/sail#introduction) was used for development, so if you want you can use that.
+> helper for linting if problematic code php artisan ide-helper:generate php artisan ide-helper:models --write php artisan ide-helper:meta

 #### Production

 9. You will be asked if you want to seed development data, for production enter `no`.
 10. Run `composer install --no-dev` to install project dependencies.
 11. Run `php artisan optimize` to optimize Laravel for production.
-12. Run `php artisan storage:link` to create symbolic link for storage in public directory.
+12. Run `php artisan storage:link` to create symbolic link for storage in public directory. and run `php artisan queue:work` for notifiable
 13. Setup [task scheduler](https://laravel.com/docs/10.x/scheduling#running-the-scheduler) by adding this to cron (to edit cron run `crontab -e`).
     `* * * * * cd /path-to-your-project && php artisan schedule:run >> /dev/null 2>&1`
 14. Emails, notifications and events are queueable.
 If you want to enable queues then you will have to set `QUEUE_CONNECTION=database` in `.env`.
 And then run [queue worker](https://laravel.com/docs/10.x/queues#running-the-queue-worker) with [supervisor](https://laravel.com/docs/10.x/queues#supervisor-configuration) using this command `php artisan queue:work --queue=default,email`.